Interactions between autoequivalences, stability conditions, and moduli problems: Introduction

 We conclude this introduction with a quick discussion on the definition of a compatible autoequivalence, and how this definition influences Theorem \ref{stable_preserving}.
 As a starting point, the most general compatibility between an autoequivalence and a stability condition is simply that our autoequivalence preserves semistable objects.
 Without more knowledge about the categorical structure of our triangulated category, finding easily verifiable conditions is not possible.
 Ideally, we want to avoid almost all knowledge of our triangulated category in the calculations.
 To obtain such low level conditions, one must consider more than just semistable sheaves.
-A stability condition gives a binary relation on semistable sheaves, and provides an interaction between $K(\s{T})$ and this relation.
+A stability condition gives a binary relation on semistable sheaves, induced by the charge on $K(\s{T})$.
 To take this data into account, we define a compatible autoequivalence as a semistable preserving autoequivalence that preserves this binary relation.
-As a consequence of this definition, if we set $a +1 = \phi(\Phi(F))$ for any semistable object $F \in \s{P}(1)$, then $\Phi$ induces an equivalence $\s{P}(0, 1] \cong \s{P}(a, a+1]$.
-This was the ``definition" of compatibility given above.
+This new definition has the following strong consequence: if $a := \phi(\Phi(F))$ for any semistable object $F \in \s{P}(1)$, then $\Phi$ induces an equivalence $\s{P}(0, 1] \cong \s{P}(a-1, a]$.
 To understand the origin of the criterion, observe that the equivalence gives $\Phi(\s{P}(0, 1]) \subset \s{P}(a, a+1] \subset \Phi(M, M-2)$ for some $M \in \mZ$.
-Thus $\Phi(\s{P}(0, 1])$ is concentrated in a maximum of 2 cohomological degrees (in the original t-structure).
+Thus $\Phi(\s{P}(0, 1])$ is concentrated in a maximum of 2 cohomological degrees (with respect to the original t-structure).
 This shows that Theorem \ref{stable_preserving}(i) is a necessary condition.
 Moreover, with (i) and (ii) in place, it is clear that a compatible autoequivalence will satisfy (iii).
 From this perspective, (ii) is the only strong assumption in our criterion.
-It is this assumption that allows one to use the full data of our stability condition.
+It is this assumption that allows one to use the full data supplied by the stability condition.
 This in turn allows us to ignore most categorical structure in our criterion.